Music of the Spheres (Coldplay album): Promotional singles

-The album's closing track, "Coloratura", was released on 23 July 2021 in anticipation for the album.
+"Coloratura" was released on 23 July 2021 in anticipation for the album.
 It is the longest song ever released by the band, running at 10 minutes and 18 seconds.

-"People of the Pride" impacted American alternative rock radio stations on 8 March 2022, however, Chris stated during an interview the song would not be marketed as an official single.
+"People of the Pride" impacted American alternative rock radio stations on 8 March 2022, although Chris stated during an interview the song would not be marketed as an official single.
 Its lyrics explore themes of human politics and is inspired by empowerment movements.
 A music video was directed by Paul Dugdale and released on 15 March 2022.

-A live version of "Humankind" was released as a charity single on 22 April 2022 through Bandcamp for Earth Day 2022, with royalties being donated to EarthPercent, a project supporting numerous organizations working to help tackle the climate crisis.
-The music video was directed by Stevie Rae Gibbs and Marcus Haney, being released on 17 August 2022 to further promote the Music of the Spheres World Tour (2022).
+A live version of "Humankind" was released as a charity single on 22 April 2022 through Bandcamp for Earth Day 2022, with royalties being donated to EarthPercent, a charity supporting numerous organizations working to help tackle the climate crisis.
+The music video was directed by Stevie Rae Gibbs and Marcus Haney, being released on 17 August 2022 to further promote the Music of the Spheres World Tour.
 On 16 September 2022, the song was then released as a promotional single in Italian and Dutch radio stations serving the same purpose.

 "Biutyful" was made available as a promotional single on 6 July 2022 along with a video directed by Mat Whitecross.

 Critical reception

+Reviews

-Music of the Spheres received generally mixed reviews from critics.
-At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has an average score of 55 out of 100 based on 18 reviews, which indicates "mixed or average reviews".
+Music of the Spheres received generally mixed reviews from music critics.
+At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has an average score of 55 based on 18 reviews, which indicates "mixed or average reviews".
 Ludovic Hunter-Tilney of the Financial Times gave the album two stars out of five, praising its cheerful lyrics but criticising its superficial feeling.
 This sentiment was echoed by Neil McCormick of The Daily Telegraph, which called the album a "giddy sugar rush" and gave it three stars out of five.
 Alexis Petridis of The Guardian also gave the album two stars out of five, calling its pop tones a "desperate" attempt by the band to stay on top of the record charts.
-Rhian Daly of NME gave the album four stars out of five, and said that "While Music of the Spheres feels like quintessential Coldplay, there are some more surprising moments buried in its tracklist".
-Neil Z. Yeung of AllMusic also gave the album four stars out of five, calling it "[the band's] most unabashedly pop-centric and optimistic album to date".
-He elaborated thus: "This sci-fi concept piece is the spiritual successor to technicolor predecessors Mylo Xyloto and A Head Full of Dreams – outpacing both with its sharp focus and lean runtime – while maintaining the boundary-pushing energy heard on the Kaleidoscope EP and Everyday Life".
-The Courier and Uproxx included the album on their unranked lists of "Top Favorite Albums of 2021", and "The Best Pop Albums of 2021", respectively.
-Meanwhile, G1 chose it as part of their "Albums That Defined 2021" editorial.
+Rhian Daly of NME gave the album four stars out of five and declared that "While Music of the Spheres feels like quintessential Coldplay, there are some more surprising moments buried in its tracklist", citing the songs "People of the Pride" and "Infinity Sign" as examples.

+Neil Z. Yeung from AllMusic also gave the album four stars out of five, deeming it the band's "most unabashedly pop-centric and optimistic album to date.
+He elaborated that "This sci-fi concept piece is the spiritual successor to technicolor predecessors Mylo Xyloto and A Head Full of Dreams – outpacing both with its sharp focus and lean runtime – while maintaining the boundary-pushing energy heard on the Kaleidoscope EP and Everyday Life".